-The Ziggurat model includes three steps in designing a comprehensive intervention plan.
+The Ziggurat Model is consistent with practices associated with PBIS, RTI and MTSS (Aspy and Grossman, 2011).
+The Ziggurat Model includes four steps in designing a comprehensive intervention plan.
 The first step involves completing the Underlying Characteristics Checklist (UCC).
 The UCC addresses eight core characteristics of ASD, including social, restricted patterns of behavior, interests and activities, communication, sensory differences, cognitive differences, motor differences, emotional vulnerability, and known medical or other biological factors.
 It is best if every member of the multidisciplinary team receives a copy of the UCC prior to meeting.
-All team members (e.g., parent, teachers, related service providers, administration, paraprofessional) should be encouraged to reflect on each question about the individual from their own perspective.
-A meeting should then be held to gather input from all team members through a discussion of each of the 100 questions on the UCC.
-The exciting part of this process is everyone learns from one another about the individual with ASD and often new insights are gained.
-This process can also be used as part of the functional behavior assessment for individuals with severe behavior problems when the team is struggling with creating a proactive behavior plan.
+All team members (e.g., family members, teachers, related service providers, administrators, paraprofessional, and other relevant professionals) should be encouraged to reflect on each question about the individual from their own perspective.
+A meeting should then be held to gather input from all team members through a discussion of each of the questions on the UCC while collecting everyone’s input onto one protocol.
+While lengthy, professionals who have used this protocol have found it incredibly insightful.
+The exciting part of this process is that everyone learns from one another about the individual with ASD, and often new insights are gained.
+This process can also be used as part of the functional behavior assessment for individuals with severe behavior problems when the team is struggling with creating a proactive and positive behavior intervention plan.

-Second, the Individual Strengths and Skills Inventory (ISSI) should be filled out by all members of the multidisciplinary team.
+In conjunction with the UCC, an Individual Strengths and Skills Inventory (ISSI) should be completed by all members of the multidisciplinary team, including family members.
 This tool helps to identify the individual’s strengths and interests related to social skills, communication, sensory needs, cognitive abilities, motor skills, and emotional and biological issues.
-Often individuals with ASD have extreme interests that only a few people on the team may have noticed or had insights on how these can be incorporated into the day.
+Often individuals with ASD have extreme interests that only a few people on the team have noticed or had insights on how these can be incorporated into the day.
 When the Comprehensive Action Plan is developed, these strengths and interests will be embedded across the day to create academic assignments, calming breaks, visual supports, and to build high interest activities.

-Third, is the actual Intervention Ziggurat which uses items from the UCC and the ISSI.
-The multidisciplinary team should prioritize key issues (no more than 10 areas) that are closely related.
+Fourth, is the actual interventions posted on the Ziggurat worksheet.
+The specific behavior from the ABC-I and up to 10 UCC items are carried to this worksheet.
 A serious look is then given at how the underlying characteristics should be addressed in the areas of sensory and biological needs, reinforcement, structure, and visual/tactile supports.
 In addition, the range of task demands for the individual student and ultimate skills to teach within all of the areas will be addressed.
-Strategies used should be proven effective via research.
+Strategies used should be proven evidence-based practices.
 Addressing programming at all levels is essential and contributes to the effectiveness of the others.
 Thus, if needs in all areas are not addressed, the intervention will not be as effective and skills will not develop (Myles, et.al, 2009).
 Once the Ziggurat worksheet is completed with ideas on how to address the five areas, a CAPS can be developed for the student’s day.

 While the Ziggurat worksheets allow a team to develop an intervention plan that is thorough and targeted, the CAPS provides a structure for implementation.
 The CAPS model provides an overview of an individual’s daily schedule by time and activity, and specifies supports the individual needs during each period (Henry & Myles, 2007).
 The nine key components of the CAPS worksheet include time, activity, targeted skills to teach (from IEP), structure/modifications, reinforcement, sensory strategies, communication/social skills, data collection, and generalization across settings.
 Thus, the CAPS enable the multidisciplinary team to answer the fundamental question: What supports does the individual need for each activity throughout the day?
 Together the multidisciplinary team goes through the student’s day to create this comprehensive plan.
 At the end of the meeting or several meetings, a specific hour by hour plan should be developed that all staff can follow.
 The plan is concise, easy to read and can be used by any staff member—including a substitute!
 This plan should be reviewed each semester for its effectiveness.